kukuu/people-process-technology/README.md

 # People, Process & Technology (PPT)

+Below is a structured approach with workflow charts, service maps, and architecture diagrams.

--  Best Practices Summary
+##  Best Practices Summary

 To outline the steps for achieving delivery in an Agile cross-functional team from a People, Process, and Technology perspective.
-Below is a structured approach with workflow charts, service maps, and architecture diagrams.

 i.
 People: Foster collaboration, clear communication, and continuous feedback (CCC).